 Growing up in the 1950’s, The Beatles were fans of Country & Western, as it was called then.
 John Lennon said that before he learned to play the guitar, he was already imitating Hank Williams songs .
 While all of The Beatles liked Country, Ringo is the biggest fan.
 Among his vocal performances are songs by Buck Owens (“Act Naturally”) and Carl Perkins (“Matchbox” & “Honey Don’t”).
 The Beatles also did some of their own songs with a country touch, such as “What Goes On”, “I Don’t Want To Spoil The Party” and “I’ve Just Seen A Face”.

-Update: Just this year, former Byrds Roger McGuinn and Chris Hillman said much of their interest in developing their own Country Rock sound came from The Beatles.
+Update: In a 2018 interview, former Byrds Roger McGuinn and Chris Hillman said much of their interest in developing their own Country Rock sound came from The Beatles.
 McGuinn said it was hearing “Act Naturally”, and Hillman said for him it was “I’ve Just Seen A Face”.

 With the immense popularity of The Beatles, if they played a type of music, it put their stamp of approval on it.